panva/node-oidc-provider/docs/README.md

   scope: string,
   // OPTIONAL
   // "aud" (Audience) value to use
-  // Default is the resource indicator value will be used as audience audience?: string,
+  // Default is the resource indicator value will be used as token audience audience?: string,
   // OPTIONAL
   // Issued Token TTL